primefaces/primefaces/docs/9_0/core/clientsidevalidation.md

 all implemented by client side renderer for compatibility.

 **MyFaces vs Mojarra**
-Bean validation messages between implementations have a slight difference regarding labels, mojarra do not the label of the field but myfaces does.
+Bean Validation messages between implementations have a slight difference regarding labels, Mojarra do not the label of the field but MyFaces does.
 For example;

 ```js
 Mojarra: